graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/custom_codelet.rst

   :start-at: // Export the API level symbol
   :end-at: }

 You must include the code above in your source code.
-Custom op loader checks API level of custom op and refuses to load if it does not match current api level.
-Different API level normally means that it's binary incompatible with previous version.
+The custom op loader checks the API level of the custom op and refuses to load if it does not match the current API level.
+A different API level normally means that it is binary incompatible with the previous version.

 Changes in API Level
 ____________________